Share the article!

 Be a freelancer without hassle and get paid without your own CVR number with Factofly.
 We help almost 3,000 others with an everyday life without administration.

-One of the biggest advantages of hourly pricing is that it provides both a clear and not least predictable price for your customers.
+One of the biggest benefits of hourly pricing is that it provides a clear and predictable price for your customers.
 And customers really like it when things (especially budgets) are predictable.

-There is a general understanding that hourly pricing is "fair", and you as a customer will therefore pay you for the time it has taken to reach your goal.
+There is a general understanding that hourly pricing is "fair" and that customers will pay you for the time it took to get to the finish line.

-Hourly pricing also makes it easy for you as a freelancer to keep track of your time, and thus also provide an accurate invoice.
-And the thing about getting paid properly is something we are very much in favor of here in the house!
+Hourly pricing also makes it easy for you as a freelancer to keep track of your time and provide an accurate invoice.
+And getting paid properly is something we're big believers in around here!

-You can either do it directly through various time tracking apps that automatically generate an invoice, or you can go hand-in-hand and keep track of your time in a simple Google sheet.
+You can do this directly through various time tracking apps that automatically generate an invoice, or you can go handheld and keep track of your time in a simple Google sheet.

-One of the other big advantages of selling your service in this way is the ability to be flexible with the various turns a project can take.
+One of the other great benefits of selling your service in this way is the ability to be flexible to the different turns a project can take.

-Your customer can add or remove tasks as needed, and you can easily amend an invoice that corresponds to the number of hours you have put in.
+Your customer can add or remove tasks as needed, and you can easily adjust an invoice to match the number of hours you've spent.

-This is both an advantage for customers who may not have a completely clear scope of work from the start, or who have a limited budget.
+This is an advantage for customers who may not have a completely clear scope of work from the start or who have a limited budget.

-Probably the biggest disadvantage of an hourly price is that it can be damned difficult to give a predicted estimate of the time consumption before you have set foot in the ring.
+Probably the biggest disadvantage of an hourly rate is that it's damn hard to give a precise estimate of time spent before you've set foot in the ring.

-This can both make it difficult for you as a freelancer to come up with an accurate budget, and at the same time make it more difficult for the customer to understand the total costs.
+This can both make it difficult for you as a freelancer to come up with an accurate budget and also makes it harder for the client to understand the total costs.

-Customers hate to be surprised, and especially if that surprise is an extra bill.
-If you are faced with time running out, you must therefore be quick on the keys and communicate clearly and clearly with the customer before you just thrash out.
+Customers hate being surprised, especially if that surprise is an extra bill.
+If you're faced with time running out, you need to be quick on your fingers and communicate clearly with your customer before you rush off.

-It has been seen before that the inexperienced freelancer smells a few extra billable hours here and there, which is a real concern for your client if you choose to go this route.
-Therefore, make it a virtue to be transparent and honest about your time consumption.
+It's been known for the inexperienced freelancer to smell a few extra billable hours here and there, which is a real concern for your client if you choose to go this route.
+Therefore, make a virtue of being transparent and honest about your hourly rate.

-When does it make sense to use an hourly rate?
+When does it make sense to use hourly rates?

-For a newly hatched freelancer, an hourly pricing model is one of the fairest ways to get paid for his time.
+For a newly hatched freelancer, an hourly pricing model is one of the fairest ways to charge for your time.

-But as soon as you become more efficient, you can experience the downside of invoicing per hour.
-Because if you deliver the same solution in 4 hours as you previously did in 8, do you also have to discount with 50%?
+But as soon as you become more efficient, you may experience the downside of billing by the hour.
+Because if you deliver the same solution in 4 hours as you used to do in 8, should you also discount by 50%?

-As you move up the ladder, there are also other opportunities to keep your earnings up.
-It could, for example, be... project price.
+As you move up the ladder, there are also other options to keep your earnings up.
+For example, it could be... project price.

 Project price

-Project-based pricing is a strategy you can use when you want to take payment for the finished result of a specific project or set of tasks – no matter how long or short it takes you.
+Project-based pricing is a strategy you can use when you want to charge for the finished result of a specific project or set of tasks - no matter how long or short it takes you.

 This approach is often used for clearly defined projects.
-This could, for example, be the delivery of an article, a report, website, graphic work or the like.
+For example, the delivery of an article, report, website, graphic work or similar.

-What is the advantage of using project pricing?
+What is the benefit of using project pricing?

-The biggest advantage of using project-based pricing is that it is based on a concrete result, and not least a fixed price for your customer.
+The big advantage of using project-based pricing is that it is based on a concrete result, and not least a fixed price for your customer.

-Customers most often think in terms of results – not time consumption.
-It is therefore a simple and easy-to-understand way of being specific about a project, and standing shoulder to shoulder with your customer.
+Customers often think in terms of results - not time spent.
+It's a simple and easy way to be concrete about a project and stand shoulder to shoulder with your customer.

 A project price can make it easier for your customer to budget, and not least helps to avoid scope creep.
-That is, the one where your customer comes and says "can't you look at this thing too".
+You know, the one where your customer comes to you and says "why don't you take a look at this thing too".

-Of course we have to make things easy for your customer, but a project price also gives you some great benefits.
-You can plan and budget the project more easily, and if you are good at your work, you can also increase your earnings here.
+Of course we want to make things easy for your customer, but a project price also gives you some great benefits.
+You can plan and budget the project more easily, and if you're good at your job, you can also increase your earnings here.

-By going the project price route, you as a freelancer must also be good at keeping focus on the end goal.
-You help your customer to eliminate a headache, and if your customer values his own time, you also have a good argument for why things must go fast.
-After all, you didn't become good at your job overnight.
+By going the project price route, you as a freelancer must also be good at staying focused on the end goal.
+You're helping your client remove a headache, and if your client values their own time, you'll have a good argument for why you need to move fast.
+After all, you didn't get good at your job overnight.

 An easier freelance life with Factofly